namvnngu/namvnngu.github.io/drafts/writing-how-do-i-save-terminal-commands.md

 - `command` is a command which will be copied or executed.
 It may optionally contain `<placeholder>`s.

-The content of the `cmd-git` file looks like this:
+The content of the `cmd-git.txt` file looks like this:

-cmd-git
+cmd-git.txt
 ```
 git log oneline in graph: git log --oneline --graph
 git rename current branch: git branch -m <new-name>
 git go back n commit(s) from HEAD: git reset --<mode> HEAD~<n>
 ```

-Let's break down the `cmd-git` file above:
+Let's break down the `cmd-git.txt` file above:

 - The first entry: `git log oneline in graph: git log --oneline --graph`
   - `git log oneline in graph` is a description.